ml-opensource/android-template/README.md

 ## Architecture
-Template implements [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and follows [recommended practices](https://developer.android.com/topic/architecture) provided by Google with some tweaks here and there
+Template implements [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and follows [best practices](https://developer.android.com/topic/architecture) provided by Google with some tweaks here and there

 ### Presentation layer
 In our Android world, the Presentation layer or UI Layer is our Activities, Fragments, Jetpack Compose UI screens and components and ViewModels.
 The Presentation layer interacts with Domain Layer where our business logic happens.